rstuhlmuller/personal-website/_tabs/about.md

 <img src="/assets/img/photos/RodmanAndTabi.jpeg" alt="drawing" width="400"/>

-I'm a Senior DevOps Engineer with a passion for building efficient, scalable, and user-friendly solutions.
+I'm a DevOps and Infrastructure Engineer with a passion for building efficient, scalable, and user-friendly solutions.
 I love turning complex problems into simple, beautiful code.

-Currently, I'm honing my skills at Aviatrix where I work on the IT DevOps team.
-We manage supporting services for our product such as [docs](https://docs.aviatrix.com), [support](https://support.aviatrix.com), and [launch](https://launch.aviatrix.com).
+Currently, I'm honing my skills at Auger where I work on the DevOps team.

 ---